As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-• Sheets can be bulky to store compared with rolls
+• Large bulk can be bulky to store for small sellers

 Check Latest Price on Amazon